 Yes.
-The Social Distancing Protocol template has been updated (it is now called the Revised Social Distancing Protocol), and the Order issued July 2 requires all businesses with a facility in the County used by workers or the public to complete and implement an updated Protocol for each facility they operate.
-Business must also now submit their updated Protocols to the County at www.COVID19prepared.org using the County’s online form.
-The new Social Distancing Protocol must be completed and submitted within 14 days of the effective date of the Order issued October 5.
+The Social Distancing Protocol template has been updated (it is now called the Revised Social Distancing Protocol), and the Order issued October 5 requires all businesses with a facility in the County used by workers or the public to complete, submit, and implement a Revised Protocol for each facility they operate.
+Businesses must submit their Revised Protocols to the County at www.COVID19prepared.org using the County’s online form.
+The Revised Social Distancing Protocol must be completed and submitted within 14 days of the effective date of the Order issued October 5.

 I already completed a Social Distancing Protocol under a prior Health Officer Order.
 Do I need to complete a new one?